Last updated on December 21st, 2022 at 12:11 pm

 Is there a Santa Claus in Japan?

 Many Japanese parents incorporate the Santa Claus tradition into their Christmas celebrations.
-Japanese children write letters to Santa, too.
-In 2020, the overseas courier service ANA Group even loaded an airplane with 800,000 letters and flew them to Savalen, Norway, where Santa Claus waited with his sleigh to accept them.
+Japanese children write letters to Santa.
+In 2020, the overseas courier service ANA Group even loaded an airplane with 800,000 letters and flew them to Savalen, Norway, where Santa waited with his sleigh to accept them.

 Santa isn’t the only one who brings gifts for children.
 Kids may also receive presents from Hotei, one of the shichifukujin, or Seven Lucky Gods.
 Sometimes called the laughing Buddha, Hotei is a joyful, pot-bellied figure who carries a magical sack filled with unknown objects.
 Hotei is a protector of children, and some Japanese people include presents from him as a part of the Christmas season.

-Christmas decorations in Japan are inspired by North American and European cultures.
-Many businesses and families decorate artificial trees with ornaments, bells, and candy canes—but a Japanese Christmas tree may also feature paper fans, origami birds and animals, and paper lanterns.
+North American and European cultures inspire Christmas decorations in Japan.
+Many businesses and families decorate artificial trees with ornaments, bells, and candy canes, but a Japanese Christmas tree may also feature paper fans, origami birds and animals, and paper lanterns.

 Stores sometimes get creative with their Christmas trees.
 They may hang merchandise from the branches or arrange goods for sale in pyramid displays and decorate them as if they were trees.